balena-os/meta-balena/contributing-device-support.md

 └── <board-name-x>.coffee
 ```

+For versioning checks to pass, it is mandatory that the root directory structure reflects the given example and for each commit message body to adhere to the Yocto Contribution Guidelines.
+Please refer to the device repository [Pull Requests example](https://github.com/balena-os/balena-raspberrypi#pull-requests) for valid commit log formats.

 ### About coffee file(s)

 One or more files named `<board-name>.coffee`, where `<board-name>` is the corresponding yocto machine name.
 Should add one for each of the boards that the repository adds support for (eg. [raspberrypi3.coffee](https://github.com/balena-os/balena-raspberrypi/blob/master/raspberrypi3.coffee) or [rockpi-4b-rk3399.coffee](https://github.com/balena-os/balena-rockpi/blob/master/rockpi-4b-rk3399.coffee)).
 This file contains information on the Yocto build for the specific board, in [CoffeeScript](http://coffeescript.org/) format.